1979 World Series: Game 5

-With a world championship on the line and Game 1 starter Bruce Kison injured, Chuck Tanner decided to go with little-used veteran left-hander Jim Rooker as his starter.
-He would let Rooker go as long as possible, then bring in Bert Blyleven to finish, saving his two best pitchers, sore-shouldered John Candelaria and Jim Bibby for Games 6 and 7, if played.
-The risky move more than paid off as Rooker gave Tanner five good innings, retiring the first 10 batters, no-hitting for four innings, and holding the Orioles to one run in the fifth when Gary Roenicke scored on a double play grounder.
-The Pirate bats finally came alive against Mike Flanagan in the sixth on a sacrifice fly by Willie Stargell and an RBI single by Bill Madlock.
-The Pirates added two more in the seventh on a RBI triple by Tim Foli and a RBI double by Dave Parker, and then three more in the eighth on a RBI single by Phil Garner and a two-run single by Foli.
-Thanks to the unexpected performance from Rooker, a 4–for–4 day from Madlock, and Foli's three RBIs, the Pirates had staved off defeat.
+With the world championship on the line, Chuck Tanner went with Jim Rooker as his starter after Rooker pitched well in relief of Bruce Kison in Game 1.
+Tanner planned to let Rooker go as far as he could, followed by Bert Blyleven to finish and saving John Candelaria and Jim Bibby for Games 6 and 7.
+The move paid off when Rooker retired the first ten Orioles, had a no-hitter through four innings, and held the Orioles to one run through five innings after Gary Roenicke scored on a double play.
+The Pirates got to Mike Flanagan in the sixth on a sacrifice fly by Willie Stargell and an RBI single by Bill Madlock.
+The Pirates added two more in the seventh on a triple by Tim Foli and a double by Dave Parker, and three more in the eighth on a single by Phil Garner and a two-run single by Foli.
+Thanks to Rooker and Blyleven, a 4–for–4 day from Madlock, and Foli's three RBIs, the Pirates staved off defeat.

-Chuck Tanner's mother died the morning of Game 5 (this was mentioned during the telecast by announcer Howard Cosell).
-According to Kent Tukulve, Tanner told the team before the game that his mother was a big Pirates fan, "and she knew we needed some help, so she went to get us some."
-The 1960 World Series hero Bill Mazeroski threw out the first ball in Game 5, which would be Three Rivers Stadium's final World Series game and, to date, the last World Series game played in Pittsburgh.
+Chuck Tanner's mother died the morning of the game.
+According to Kent Tekulve, Tanner told the team before the game that his mother "knew we needed some help, so she went to get us some."
+1960 World Series hero Bill Mazeroski threw out the first ball.
+This was the last World Series game played at Three Rivers Stadium, and, to date, the last World Series game played in Pittsburgh.